dnanexus/dxScala/DEVELOPING.md

    - For example, if the current release is `1.0.0` and the current snapshot version is `1.0.0-SNAPSHOT`, increment the snapshot version to `1.0.1-SNAPSHOT`.
 4. Make your changes.
 Test locally using `sbt test`.
 5. Update the release notes under the top-most header (which should be "Unreleased").
+6. Format changes with `sbt scalafmt`.
-6. If the current snapshot version only differs from the release version by a patch, and you added any new functionality (vs just fixing a bug), increment the minor version instead.
+7. If the current snapshot version only differs from the release version by a patch, and you added any new functionality (vs just fixing a bug), increment the minor version instead.
    - For example, when you first created the branch you set the version to `1.0.1-SNAPSHOT`, but then you realized you needed to add a new function to the public API, change the version to `1.1.0-SNAPSHOT`.
-7. When you are done, create a pull request against the `develop` branch.
+8. When you are done, create a pull request against the `develop` branch.

 ### Building a local version for testing